Little Falls Branch (Potomac River tributary): History

 In the mid-19th century, the stream served as an interim water source for Washington, D.C.
-The Dalecarlia Reservoir was built on the D.C.-Maryland border next to Little Falls Branch.
-A dam was built on the stream, and water was diverted into the reservoir starting in 1859.
-In 1864, with the completion of the Washington Aqueduct, the Potomac River became the city's principal water source.
-However, muddy water from Little Falls Branch continued to flow into the reservoir, and a bypass pipe was built to channel the aqueduct water to another city reservoir, the Georgetown Reservoir.
-In 1895 construction was completed to fully divert the stream from the Dalecarlia Reservoir.
+The Dalecarlia Reservoir was built on the Washington, D.C.–Maryland border next to Little Falls Branchin 1858 and a dam was built on the stream with water diverted into the reservoir starting in 1859.
+In 1864, with the completion of the Washington Aqueduct, the Potomac River became the city's principal water source, instead of Little Falls Branch; however, muddy water from Little Falls Branch continued to flow into the reservoir, and a bypass pipe was built to channel the aqueduct water to another city reservoir, the Georgetown Reservoir.
+In 1895 construction was completed to fully divert the stream from the Dalecarlia Reservoir and the branch stopped providing water to the city.